Death comes even to those for whom dying provides a living.

 Another early partner of George Gause was Samuel David Shannon, who had worked for Gause’s Palace livery stable.
 In 1906 Shannon was an alderman of the city of North Fort Worth and working at the Swift packing plant when he and Gause started North Fort Worth Undertaking Company in Sam Rosen’s Ye Rosen Inn on North Main Street.
-In 1931 Shannon and brother Oliver would buy Fort Worth Undertaking Company, located at Lamar and 10th streets.
+In 1931 Shannon and son Oliver would buy Fort Worth Undertaking Company, located at Lamar and 10th streets.
 S. D. Shannon’s company continues as Shannon funeral homes.
 Clip is from the March 3, 1907 Telegram.

 Samuel David Shannon, a resident of Grand Avenue, was a state representative and held positions with the city of North Fort Worth and Tarrant County.
 He died in 1946.

 He is buried in Mount Olivet Cemetery.